Wetitpig/geodesic/README.md

 Where
 each numbered pair specifies the distance between the nth point and (n+1)th point.

-`"total"` specifies the total distance of the line joining all points.
+`"total_distance"` specifies the total distance of the line joining all points.

 All distances are provided in kilometres.